astampoulis/makam-paper-funpearl/makamcode/06-veriml-light.md

-# Where our heroes add dependent types and contextual types
+# Where our heroes tackle dependencies, contexts, and a new level of meta

 <!--
 ```makam